DerwenAI/strwythura/README.md

   * `mREBEL`: <https://github.com/Babelscape/rebel>

 This project had used `GLiREL` although its results were quite sparse.
-RE will be replaced by `BAML` or `DSPy` workflows in the near future.
+The _relation extraction_ will be replaced by `DSPy` workflows in the near future.

 There is some experimental code which illustrates `OpenNRE` evaluation.
 Use the `archive/nre.sh` script to load OpenNRE pre-trained models